raygon-renderer/raygon/README.md

 * Triangles/triangle meshes
 * Cubic Bézier splines
-* Perfect Spheres
+* Spheres
-* Perfect Disks
+* Disks
+* Cylinders

-Others may be added later, but only if they add significant advantages over the existing.
+Others may be added later, but only if they add significant advantages over the existing primitives.

 Additionally, Raygon supports signed distance field shapes, allowing for infinitely detailed procedural shapes not limited to complex mathematical shapes and fractals.